-Now, enter the site and secret API keys you copied from Google into the corresponding form filed.
+Enter the site and secret API keys you copied from Google into the corresponding form field.

 If everything goes fine, you should see the green checkmark like in the image below.

 The default global setting for the score threshold is 0.5.
-However, since websites are not created equally, user behavior and actions are not the same.
-So, you can choose to configure the Google reCAPTCHA threshold for your site.
+However, since websites are not created equally, user behavior and actions differ.
+So, you can configure your site’s Google reCAPTCHA threshold.

-For more information on how to configure the threshold based on your site users, read the documentation help post.
+For more information on configuring the threshold based on your site users, read the documentation help post.

-At this point, reCAPTCHA v3 is now enabled on all Gravity forms on your website.
-If you want to exclude some contact forms from using the v3 reCAPTCHA security, you can do so by going to the appropriate form setting page in your WordPress admin dashboard.
+Now, reCAPTCHA v3 is enabled on all Gravity forms on your website.
+If you want to exclude some contact forms from using the v3 reCAPTCHA security, go to the appropriate form setting page in your WordPress admin dashboard.

-Open the form setting page and check the box that says “Disable reCAPTCHA v3 for this form” next to the web form you want to exclude.
+Open the form setting page and check the “Disable reCAPTCHA v3 for this form” next to the web form you want to exclude.

-Click on the save button and from that moment, reCAPTCHA v3 will not work on that form.
+Click on the save button, and reCAPTCHA v3 will not work on that Form from that moment.

-FAQ using Gravity Forms with Google reCAPTCHA v3
+FAQ – Gravity Forms With Google reCAPTCHA v3

 Is reCAPTCHA v3 more secure than v2?

-While reCAPTCHA v3 is easier on humans than v2, neither of them is more secure than the other.
+While reCAPTCHA v3 is easier on humans than v2, neither is more secure.

-v3 reCAPTCHA gives a better user experience and a more convenient way for site administrators to have control over the site security setup.
-But for non-technical site admins, this could also be a tricky thing to determine what is a bot or human traffic.
+v3 reCAPTCHA gives a better user experience and a more convenient way for site administrators to control the site security setup.
+But for non-technical site admins, this could also be tricky to determine what is a bot or human traffic.

-Since you have to decide what action, you want to place the threshold for a particular response.
-This is not something that everyone could handle or do.
+Since you have to decide what action to place the threshold for a particular response, this is not something that everyone can handle or do.

 Do Gravity forms support reCAPTCHA v3?